 Take care of your septic tank before it is too late.
-Aardvark Waste Services provides Move in, Emergency and maintenance Septic Service in Utah, Nevada, and Arizona.
+Aardvark Waste Services provides inspections, locating, digging, and pumping.

 Many homeowners are unaware of the importance of periodically pumping their septic tank to remove the buildup of organic and inorganic waste that accumulates in the form of scum and sludge in the septic tank.
 If not managed properly these solids will accumulate to a level where they are being agitated each time new waste enters the septic tank and consequently will be flushed through to the drain field plugging off the soil and leading to septic system failure, disgusting messes in your home or yard, and expensive repairs.